 The subject matter of Zucker’s own work frequently explores the politicization of women’s bodies in the public sphere.
 Between 1989 and 1997, for her series “For Beauty’s Sake,” Zucker used sculpture to tackle subjects such as aging and plastic surgery, infusing industrial materials like steel, bronze, resin, and fiberglass with a humanistic dimension evocative of self-conscious body parts.
 Zucker often devotes several years to exploring a concept, allowing the work to evolve and give rise to new conversations over time.
 In “Time Signatures,” a series developed between 1998 and 2013, Zucker designed sculptures based on the wrinkles in her own face, later repeating the process with friends as well as women in history who she admired.
 The project gradually expanded into one that not only critiqued the negative perceptions surrounding older women, but also celebrated the subjects of each sculpture for their influence on culture and their impact on Zucker’s own life and career.

 Barbara Zucker was born in 1940 in Philadelphia.
-She received her MFA from Hunter College in New York where she settled and established her career as an artist.
-While she is known primarily as a sculptor, she is also a prolific writer and teacher.
-She has contributed to many journals and magazines, such as the Art Journal, Art in American, and Heresies, and was an editorial assistant at Art News from 1974-1981.
-She has an extensive background as a curator, having worked on several shows for the Francis Colburn Gallery while a professor at the University of Vermont, and continues to work as such with A.I.R. gallery.
+She received her MFA from Hunter College in New York, where she settled and established her career as an artist.
+While she is known primarily as a sculptor, Zucker is also a prolific writer and teacher.
+She has contributed to many journals and magazines, such as the Art Journal, Art in America, and Heresies, and was an editorial assistant at Art News from 1974-1981.
+Zucker has an extensive curatorial background as well, having curated exhibitions for A.I.R. in addition to several shows for the Francis Colburn Gallery while working as a professor at the University of Vermont.
 She lives and works in both Vermont and New York.